diecast/diecast/tests/fixtures/hakyll/notes/cpp.markdown

 _Copy initialization_ occurs when:

-* assigning variables with the `=` assignment operator
+* assigning with the `=` assignment operator to a new object
-* pass object as argument to parameter of non-reference type. **note** that this is why the parameter to the copy constructor has to be a reference type, or infinite recursion would occur
+* passing the object as an argument to parameter of non-reference type. **note** that this is why the parameter to the copy constructor has to be a reference type, or infinite recursion would occur
-* brace initialize elements in array or aggregate class
+* returning by value
+* placing in a brace initializer

 The compiler can perform [copy elision](http://en.wikipedia.org/wiki/Copy_elision) to avoid unnecessary copies, short of using actual move semantics.